G-Core/product-documentation/documentation/cloud/virtual-instances/snapshots/set-up-automatic-snapshot-creation.md

 <img src="https://support.gcore.com/hc/article_attachments/360019795037/mceclip23.png" alt="mceclip23.png" width="320" height="321">

-With the “Custom” schedule, you can specify months, days of week, hours and minutes for creation of snapshots.
+With the "Custom" schedule, you can specify months, days of week, hours and minutes for creation of snapshots.
 For example, if you select the months January and May, the day Monday and the time 16:00, the system will create about 8 snapshots per year — at 16:00 every Monday in January and May.

 When choosing your time zone, notice that Etc/GMT and GMT are not the same things.
 Etc/GMT values ​​are opposite to GMT — for example, London time can be specified as Etc/GMT-1 or GMT+1.